 With loads of sass and style, Clueless won the hearts of a generation and became one of the most beloved coming-of-age comedies of all time.
-But even if you're a total Betty or Baldwin, you probably don't know all the juicy details behind Clueless, its cast, and its creation.
+But even if you're a total Betty or Baldwin, you probably don't know all the juicy details behind Clueless, which hit theaters 20 years ago today.

 Writer-director Amy Heckerling found her inspiration for Cher's bumbling journey of love from Austen's classic 1815 novel Emma.
 "I remembered reading Emma in college and being struck at how much it reminded me of old TV shows like Gidget," Heckerling recounted to Entertainment Weekly.
 "There's something so basic about it."

 Heckerling wanted to spin her combination of Emma and Gidget in the setting of a Beverly Hills high school, which she envisioned as a "hyper-pastel fantasy place."
 To create the movie's totally quotable dialogue, Heckerling sat in on classes to get a feel for how teens in the '90s talked.
 But Cher's classic "As if!" actually came from the lesbian community.
-Heckerling explained, "Any outsider group is going to create their own language—whether it's homosexual, black, prisoners, or cabdrivers.
-You just have to be willing to open your ears and listen."
+"Any outsider group is going to create their own language—whether it's homosexual, black, prisoners, or cab drivers," Heckerling explained. " You just have to be willing to open your ears and listen."

 You know how Cher rallies for America opening its borders to the Haiti-ans?
 The script read "Haitians" and Silverstone made an honest mistake.
 But before producers could rush in and correct her, Heckerling demanded they let her go.
 "I had to stop them," she remembers.
 "It was much funnier the way she said it.
 That was Cher."